 For each theme, the key deliverables will be detailed in the annual operational plan to ensure there is budget and resources allocated as required and other elements will be based on business cases and evidence.
-As such, resources for these elements will be considered on a case by case basis.
+Resources for these elements will be considered on a case by case basis.